mvisani/lotus-dataset/README.md

 ```

 ## Usage
-To download all the files of all the versions of the taxonomy, you can run the following command:
+To download all the files of all the versions of LOTUS, you can run the following command:
 ```bash
 python examples/build_lotus.py all
 ```